 Positions/functions as a policy advisor

-Specialist Advisor to the British House of Commons, "Women and Equalities Committee," for their inquiry on the Gender Pay Gap.
+Specialist Adviser to the British House of Commons, "Women and Equalities Committee," for their inquiry on the Gender Pay Gap

 Associate Professor, Queen Mary University of London, UK, 2012–2018; Associate Professor, Universitat Pompeu Fabra, Spain, 2012–2013; Assistant Professor, Universitat Pompeu Fabra, 2006–2012